zzyrd/rag-chatbot-backend-service/README.md

 This FastAPI application is designed to manage and serve three different enpoints to faciliate an LLM driven application.
 - `/upload`: Upload supported files (pdf, tiff, png, jpeg) to object store and return signed URLs
 - `/ocr`: Do an OCR scanning on given file url and process OCR results with OpenAI embeddings, finally store document embeddings into vector database
-- `extract`: By given query text and file id, do embedding similarity search, and generate answer by using OpenAI chat completion API
+- `/extract`: By given query text and file id, do embedding similarity search, and generate answer by using OpenAI chat completion API

 ## Prerequisites
 - OpenAI Account and API Keys (LLM setup)